SnickerdoodleLabs/protocol/documentation/sdql/README.md

 ### compensations

+The *compensations* keyword is used to declare one or more possible digital assets associated with the SDQL file.

+#### description

+A text, markdown, or html string for displaying to the user information about the digital asset.

+#### callback

+A callback URL for claiming the digital asset.

 ### logic

 The *logic* keyword is used to specify arbitrary logic to apply to components specified in then *queries*, *returns*, and *compensations* blocks.